epage/cargo-script-mvs/0000-cargo-script.md

   `CARGO_TARGET_DIR` and give preference to resolve to them, if possible.
 - `.cargo/config.toml` and rustup-toolchain behavior
   - These are "environment" config files
-  - Should `cargo-eval` run like `cargo run` and use the current environment or like `cargo install` and use a consistent environment from run-to-run of the target?
+  - Should `cargo` run like `cargo run` and use the current environment or like `cargo install` and use a consistent environment from run-to-run of the target?
-  - It would be relatively easy to get this with `.cargo/config.toml` but doing so for rustup would require a new proxy that understands `cargo-eval`s CLI.
+  - It would be relatively easy to get this with `.cargo/config.toml` but doing so for rustup would require a new proxy that understands `cargo <file.rs>` CLI.
   - This would also reduce unnecessary rebuilds when running a personal script (from `PATH`) in a project that has an unrelated `.cargo/config.toml`